kjabr/ACL-PUB-SUB/README.md

 ## Solution:

 - Centralize the ACLs on a server.
 Say a Linux server.
-Where it allows the admin to make the add/remove ACLs.
+Where it allows the admin to add/remove ACLs and ACE (ACL lines)
 - Use a notification channel (Kafka in this project) where the network devices would get a quick alert that an update is available.
 - On the network devices pull the appropriate ACL file from the centralized server.
 Here using an http-GET using PyCurl
 - Network devices receive the updated list.
 Check the ACLs running locally.
 Calculate the diff and then apply the changes